debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 The password will also be stored in /var/run/remir/password.
 After you've configured LIRC, open your browser using selfhost domain, followed by `remir` root path (default is `/remir`) followed by slash and the password.

+## Various details about using this repository

+There are many packages that are connected in various ways.
+They have proper dependency relationships declared that make sure you don't install a package without an important part.
+So for the most part, you can just blindly install packages.
+There are a few important things you need to have in mind, though!

+* Only Debian 10 is currently officially supported.
+Ubuntu and derivatives should work, but we can't be sure.
+Please report issues you find.
+* Beware: as explained above, bitcoin and all related services will run automatically right after boot until you shutdown the computer!
+* Some packages require bitcoin **without pruning** to be configured.
+And they will do it automatically.
+That means, if you have less than 350 GB of free space, you should be very careful about what you install!
+Basically, the only (somewhat) useful packages that you can install now are `bitcoin-rpc-proxy`, `nbxplorer`, `btcpayserver`, `selfhost*`, `tor-hs-patch-config`
+* The data does **not** go to your home directory, but under `/var/lib` if you have partitioned your disks to have big home partition and small system partition, you will have to set a different path **using debconf** - read below.
+* Contrary to the convention, all the configuration files are auto-generated and **must not** be edited!
+If you need to tune something, the best place to do that is using debconf.
+The second best place is filing a request for the setting on GitHub, if it isn't in debconf yet.
+If you can't wait for the implementation, place it into an appropriate `conf.d` directory and re-run debconf.
+However continue reading!
+* Any change to configuration requires running `dpkg-reconfigure PACKAGENAME` `electrs` and `bitcoin-rpc-proxy` are smarter and they only need `systemctl restart`.
+* Some configuration is special in being controlled by certain packages being or not being installed.
+The most important case is configuration of pruning/non-pruning/txindex of bitcoind.
+If you want to change the setting, you must install the appropriate package: `bitcoin-pruned-mainnet`, `bitcoin-fullchain-mainnet`, `bitcoin-txindex-mainnet`.
+Naturally, **only one of them can be installed at the same time**.
+Further **some other packages, like `electrs` require specific package to be installed!** Note however, that `txindex` implies `fullchain`, so having it installed is fine for `electrs` and such.
+Obviously, `pruned` can't be installed with `electrs`.
+While there are ways to hack this, just don't.
+You will run into a lot of trouble.
+The point of this repository is to (hoepfuly) never break.
+* When you change the configuration of paths, they don't get moved automatically!
+This will be fixed eventually, just be careful around that for now.
+* Many dependencies are specified using `Recommends`, which means installing stuff with `--no-install-recommends` will work, but won't be very useful.
+* Lot of stuff here is intended for servers.
+While it can be used on desktop and the goal is to make it useful there eventually, it will take many months to get there.
+* The server stuff is still considered advanced topic - read (the end of) the admin docs!
+* `btcpayserver` and `ridetheln` (a better name for RTL, AKA Ride The Lightning) use a custom system of integration into `nginx` in order to get an onion domain, or even a clearnet domain with HTTPS certificate automatically.
+This is really great for user experience, but may be surprising to people who don't read the docs!
+* If you want a clearnet domain, install `selfhost-clearnet` package.
+This will skip `clearnet-onion` unless you install both, of course.
+This operation can **not** be performed non-interactively, without preseting debconf!
+* If you install `bitcoin-regtest`, all following packages will install regtest version (e.g. installing `lnd` will install `lnd-system-regtest`).
+If you have `bitcoin-mainnet` and `bitcoin-regtest` and would like install only one package, just install the single version you want e.g. `lnd-system-mainnet`